mikeizbicki/ucr-cs100/textbook/C++/C++features/README.md

 ```
 This function will execute returning a value of type int.

-### Variable templates
+## Variable templates
 C++14 also generalizes another previously introduced feature of the language.
 Expanding on the use  of templates from functions and classes to `constexpr` variables allows for the declaration of templated variables.

-For Example, declaring the variable pi using templates allows for the accuracy to depend on the type passed in to pi.
+For example, declaring the variable `pi` using templates allows for the accuracy to depend on the type passed in to `pi`.
 ```c++
 template<class T>
 constexpr T pi = T(3.1415926535897932385);  // variable template